 In pleasant weather, you watch them take to the sidewalk with chalk to draw pictures and write words.
 Letter magnets invite your littlest ones to begin forming words on the fridge, and older kids enjoy using magnetic word strips to compose sentences and poems.
 Even your teens type out stories on laptops and pour their hearts into diaries or journals.

-At the beginning of each new school year—or any time, for that matter—it’s easy to create even more writing buzz simply by investing in some brand-new school supplies!
+At the beginning of each new school year—or any time, for that matter—it’s easy to create even more writing buzz simply by investing in some cool new writing tools!

 We know it’s important to model reading for our kids, but it’s just as important to model writing.
 When your children see you scratching out a grocery list, planning a camping trip on a legal pad, typing a blog article, taking sermon notes, or penning a letter to your sister, they’re internalizing the importance of the written word in daily life.